 Hit enter to search or ESC to close

-All businesses, regardless of industry or size, if you use technology to operate – you face a range of cyber risks.
+All businesses, regardless of industry or size use technology to operate, and therefore face a range of cyber risks.

-Updated anti-virus software, robust firewalls, backups and staff education are all important risk management tools.
+Updated anti-virus software, two-factor authentication, robust firewalls, backups and staff education are all important risk management tools.
 However, none of those measures provide 100% security.
-Some hackers take advantage of vulnerabilities in systems while others rely on a lapse in concentration from an owner or employee.
+Some hackers take advantage of vulnerabilities in systems, while others rely on human error to gain access to systems via phishing or social engineering scams.

-Cybersecurity insurance will cover your own losses and costs incurred directly by you for:
+Cybersecurity insurance can cover your own losses and costs incurred directly by you for:

-Cyber Insurance will cover privacy breach, and security liability as well a 3rd party costs that you, as the insured, become liable for:
+Cyber insurance can cover privacy breaches, and security liability, as well as third party costs that you, as the insured, become liable for ie:

-One key benefit of a Cyber Liability Insurance policy is 24/7 access to a response line supported by expert professionals.
-They will help you restore your network and minimise your exposure to loss and liability.
-Cyber insurance response panels include experts in data recovery, forensic engineering, crisis management, public relations and legal advice.
+Cyber liability insurance can also provide you with access to experts to help you restore your network and minimise exposure to loss or liability.
+This includes specialists in data recovery, forensic engineering, crisis management, public relations and legal advice.